je5442804/NtCreateUserProcess-Post/README.md

 NtCreateUserProcess with CsrClientCallServer for mainstream Windows x64 version.

 Reimplement this: __NtCreateUserProcess->BasepConstructSxsCreateProcessMessage->
 ->CsrCaptureMessageMultiUnicodeStringsInPlace->CsrClientCallServer__

-This project could be useless, however it's also useful to learn!
+__This project could be useless, however it's also useful to learn!__

 I'll try to fix some known bugs, Any questions,suggestions and pulls are welcomed :).
 __I will mainly try to support ALL Windows x64 verison from win 7 to win 11.__
 __AppX isn't supported yet.__
-__Developing Fully Native Edition...__
+__Developing Full Native Edition...__
+__Native Edition will remove BasepConstructSxsCreateProcessMessage, RtlCreateProcessParametersEx...__

 ## Reverse Engineering
 After the release of https://github.com/D0pam1ne705/Direct-NtCreateUserProcess and article by D0pam1ne705,